 Though, the synth keys will generally come with the least expensive products.
 Semi-weighted keys are by far the most common type of key action in the MIDI keyboard market.

-However, just because this key action is the new standard does not mean that the products are of poor quality — nor does it indicate they will fall within a lower budget.
+However, just because this key action is the new standard does not mean that the products are of poor quality or that they will fall within a lower budget.

 On the contrary, some of the most advanced and expensive MIDI controllers will still only provide a semi-weighted key action.

-In fairness, unless the user has developed a moderate degree of proficiency with pianist techniques, semi-weighted key actions are generally more than adequate to accomplish their tasks.
+In fairness, unless the user has developed a moderate degree of proficiency with pianist techniques, semi-weighted keys are generally more than adequate to accomplish their tasks.

 Fully-Weighted Key Action